 Yes, zombies had been around in media for decades previously but the early 2010s was their time in the sun.

 One of the most critically and commercially successful videogames of the period was Naughty Dog's masterpiece The Last of Us and.
 Now, after seven years and multiple delays, its sequel is almost here.

-The Last of Us Part II is set for release on 29 May 2020 and is one of the most highly anticipated games of 2020.
-Furthermore, we also believe that it has a very good shot at going down as this year’ Game of the Year.
-Here’s a few reasons why!
+Furthermore, we also believe that it has a very good shot at going down as this year' Game of the Year whenever it is released.
+Here's a few reasons why!

 Continuing the Form

 ALL TIME GREAT: 2013's Last of Us was one of the best games ever

 The story was gripping, conflicting, thrilling and above all plausible, the latter of which arguably being its scariest aspect.
 The characters of Joel and Ellie were crafted to perfection, I still don't know how I feel about the ending, it's such a controversial and ethical dilemma that has no definitive "right" answer to it.

 Add the challenging gameplay, variety of enemies and levels, great characters, stellar voice acting and environments that seem so real in this fictional scenario into the mix and The Last of Us was a rock solid 10/10.